 Getting older has taught me the outer game is won by winning the inner battles.

-With the internet, Google, the insanely fast paced world has this backwards.
+With the internet, Google, and the search outside of ourselves, most have it backwards.
 The inner game is where it’s at.

 The problem with the inner game is it’s lonely.
 It’s not glamorous.
 It’s often tedious and boring.

 Shawn Coyne and Steven Pressfield call it resistance.
 Whatever you call it you must dominate it.
 Become a warrior and wage this inner war to win the outer.

 Your biggest enemy is you.
 Look in the mirror.
 Mine is me.